Note: The executable files below are located in $GOPATH/bin. If the environment variables are not configured, you can manually specify the path.

 Installation is complete!

-Referring to the official generics documentation, we can easily write a method that sums any slice of addable elements:
+Referring to the official generics documentation, we can easily write a method that sums any addable slice:

 Since Go's toolchain has not been updated to support the new syntax, vscode will show syntax errors.
 However, the actual output of the program matches the expected result.

-Many people may want to further understand the syntax and usage of Go's new generics.
-Unfortunately, it seems that the official documentation only provides the simple document mentioned earlier and does not provide a more detailed explanation.
+Many people probably want to further understand the syntax and usage of Go's new generics.
+Unfortunately, it seems that the official documentation only provides the simple documentation mentioned earlier and does not provide a more detailed explanation.
 Currently, I have only found some third-party generic examples.
 If you are interested, you can read the code to deepen your understanding.

 Perhaps due to the lack of documentation, just looking at the examples makes it difficult for me to imagine the practical use of generics.
-Initially, what I wanted to try with generics was to implement sorting for slices of multiple types, that is, to implement sort.Interface
+What I wanted to try most after getting generics was to implement sorting for slices of multiple types, that is, implementing sort.Interface in bulk:

 type Interface interface {